monipip3/women_in_data_datathon/README.md

 ## Tableau Dashboard

+We created a story dashboard where you can interact with Glassdoor ratings over time for a particular company and assess how the policy updates affected the review score polarity. (https://tabsoft.co/3SN9QnQ)

 ## Video Submission

 ## Future Work

+This work has the potential to leave a lasting impact on the future of American Paid Leave policies.
+As more companies update their policies, we now have the ability to monitor employee retention improvement as time continues.
+Furthermore, this dataset can be used to monitor company growth (# of Employees or Revenue) following Paid Leave policy updates.
+We hope you will use the trend analysis (and add to it!) to advocate for improved Paid Leave policies at your company.

 Please feel free to fork this data and further analayze data!
 Also feel free to add to the sheet called Paid leave review links and webscrape more Fortune 500 companies!